Goldman Sachs Foundation: History

-The foundation became especially active after the global financial crisis of 2008.
+The foundation became especially active after the 2008 financial crisis.
 Between 2008 and 2013 it gave away some $1.6 billion.
 According to the New York Times, " Goldman is a firm that prides itself on discretion, but it isn’t giving away its billions quietly.
-It has bestowed the Goldman Sachs logo — and hundreds of millions of dollars — on two splashy programs, one that supports women in developing countries and another that helps small businesses."
+It has bestowed the Goldman Sachs logo—and hundreds of millions of dollars—on two splashy programs, one that supports women in developing countries and another that helps small businesses."

 Its initial president, and serving through January 2010, was Stephanie Bell-Rose, who had a background with the Andrew W. Mellon Foundation.
 She was succeeded as president in 2010 by Dina Habib Powell, who stayed in the position until January 2017 herself and who soon after her departure became a Deputy National Security Advisor (United States).
 Thereafter, leadership was assumed by John F. W. Rogers as Chair with the addition in 2019 by Asahi Pompey as President.